-A Delaware power of attorney is a power of attorney form that is in accordance with Delaware’s laws concerning the document.
+A Delaware power of attorney is a power of attorney form that is in accordance with Delaware’s power of attorney act.
 Though it is not a document that needs to be turned into the court or other legal entity, for it to be legally recognized it must conform to the Durable Personal Powers of Attorney Act (Title 12, Chapter 49), which states that:

 Durable Power of Attorney

-This type of power of attorney allows a parent to grant decision-making rights over their child to a temporary guardian in the case that the parent may not be present during a medical emergency.
-This form is generally used if the parent must leave the country for a period of time.
+A guardian of minor power of attorney allows a parent or guardian to grant decision-making rights over their child to a temporary guardian in the event that the parent or guardian may not be present during a medical emergency.

 Limited Power of Attorney